salamander2/RaspberryPi/Git_setup_notes.md

 `git remote set-url origin git@github.com:salamander2/RaspberryPi` `git remote -v`     #just testing

-*This command will add any files in the directory to the list to be mirrored with the repository* `git add *`
+* This command will add any files in the directory to the list to be mirrored with the repository.
+Any time you create a new file locally, you have to add it.

-*Any time you create a new file locally, you have to add it.*
+`git add *`

-*This command will get the lastest versions of all of the files on the github repository.* Normally this is the first thing you do.
+* This command will get the lastest versions of all of the files on the github repository.
+Normally this is the first thing you do.

 `git pull origin master`

 *This command is used to check the status of the added files.*

 `git status -s`